 During meetings in Moscow in early 2000, RKK Energia officials assured NASA that the company would be able to supply one Soyuz crew vehicle and two Progress cargo ships for the ISS operations in 2000.
 NASA expressed concern that a recent decision by the Kremlin to extend the life of the Mir space station would impair RKK Energia's ability to supply the spacecraft for the ISS.

-For the ISS operations, one Soyuz spacecraft would have to be in a standby mode in Baikonur for a contingency trip to the ISS in the unlikely case of problems preventing the automatic docking between Zarya and Zvezda.
+For the ISS operations, one Soyuz spacecraft (Vehicle No. 205, which was eventually used for the Soyuz TM-31 mission) was a standby mode in Baikonur for a contingency trip to the ISS in the unlikely case of problems preventing the automatic docking between Zarya and Zvezda.
 If the modules linked up as planned, that Soyuz would remain on the ground until October 2000, when it would carry the first long-term expedition to the ISS.

 A Progress cargo ship was also slated to go the ISS soon after the Zvezda arrival, with the primary mission of delivering propellant for the station.
 "We promised to have one Soyuz and one Progress spacecraft ready, by the time Zvezda launches in July," Grigoriev said.